John Walter Berry

 John Walter Berry (December 18, 1868 – September 5, 1943) was a Canadian politician.
 He served in the Legislative Assembly of British Columbia from 1928 to 1933 from the electoral district of Delta, a member of the Conservative party.
+He was an unsuccessful candidate in the Delta constituency in both the 1900 provincial election (running as a Conservative) and in the 1933 provincial election (running as an Independent Conservative).